microsoft/Quantum/Samples/src/Teleportation/README.md

 ## Running the Sample ##

-Open the `QsharpLibraries.sln` solution in Visual Studio and set *Samples / 0.
+Open the `QsharpSamples.sln` solution in Visual Studio and set *Samples / 0.
 Introduction / TeleportationSample* as the startup project.
 Press Start in Visual Studio to run the example.

 ## Manifest ##